Roddy-21-25/Bank-CRUD-API-REST-FULL-ASP-NET-CORE/README.md

 - in the proyect there is a charper with the SQL QUERRY, you will need to create a DATABASE with the name : BANK and Use all the querry for create de Tables.
 They have Swagger so you can test it.
 - in the appsettings you will need to change the path of the SQL SERVER
 - in the Configurations charper project, there are all the tables configurations, so, create the relations betwen the tables in SQL SERVER using the references of the code.

+this API also have a Authentication and Authorization, so, Create a User in SingUp Controller, and LogIn in the TokenController, with token, press the button Authorize for to get the access of the others Controllers.